Employee handbook section eight: educational benefits

 The program is available to all support staff members who meet the following requirements:

-• The individual must be a regular full-time or regular part-time employee with benefits (working at least 1,000 hours annually) designated as a support staff member of Gettysburg College.
+• The individual must be a full-time or a permanent part-time employee (working at least 1,000 hours annually) designated as a support staff member of Gettysburg College.

 • The employee must be employed by the College for a minimum of one year.

-The employee must have their supervisor's approval if the program falls during normal working hours.
+• The employee must have his/her supervisor's approval if the program falls during normal working hours.

 How to Apply

-Eligible employees interested in applying for funds must submit a proposal form to Support Staff Council Training and Development Chair.
+Eligible employees interested in applying for funds must submit a proposal FORM to the Support Staff Council.
 The proposal should outline how attending this program will benefit the employee and should include any substantiating material (brochures, etc.).
 Anticipated costs should be itemized: textbooks, course materials, lab fees, and registration.

 Program Approval